 Upon confirmation of a serious or emergency situation that poses an immediate threat to the health or safety of the campus community, a campus wide notice will be disseminated, unless issuing a notification will, in the judgment of the responding authorities, compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-Typically the warning will be delivered throughout the entire campus that is affected.
+Typically, the warning will be delivered throughout the entire campus that is affected.

-The senior ranking administrator present on campus (Executive Director of Campus Operations, Dean, Instructional Coordinator, or Maintenance Supervisor) is responsible for immediately notifying the campus community upon confirmation of a significant emergency or dangerous situation occurring on the campus involving an immediate threat to the health or safety of students or employees.
+The senior ranking administrator present on campus, Dean or Assistant Dean, Instructional Coordinator, or Maintenance Supervisor or the campus police officer is responsible for immediately notifying the campus community upon confirmation of a significant emergency or dangerous situation occurring on the campus involving an immediate threat to the health or safety of students or employees.
 In cases where there is an imminent danger to persons, no consultation or pre-authorization to issue a warning is required.
-The goal is to insure that, when necessary to protect people from imminent harm, warnings are issued as quickly and as efficiently as possible.
+The goal is to insure that, when necessary to protect people from imminent harm, warnings are issued as quickly and as efficiently as possible, without delay.